 -Now all of your clutch side controls should be removed, unless you are waiting to slide the instrument pod off when removing the bar.

--Remove the insert that supports the grip and mounts the end cap.
+-On some model you'll need to remove the insert that supports the grip and mounts the end cap.
+Newer models do not use the grip insert support.

 -Remove the brake perch with a #25 torx.

 -To remove the throttle you will need to remove the cover on the right side instrument pod, this will expose the torx that needs to be loosened to slide the pod off with the throttle.
-Now use a #20 torx to loosen the two throttle assembly bolts as well.
+Now use a #20 torx to loosen either the two, one through, throttle assembly bolts as well.
 If possible leave the instrument pod and throttle loose so they can be slid off of the end the bar when removing the bar from the clamp.

 -Now you are ready to remove the bar.
 Unbolt the the bar mount caps, maneuver the bar so all of the controls can be slide off.